zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Robert:  Call her right now.
 You don’t have a minu te to lose!

-[end of dialog] Our dialog begins with Robert asking Staci, “Why ar e you twisting your back like that?”
+[end of dialog] Our dialog begins with Robert asking Staci, “Why are you twisting your back like that?”
 “To twist” (twist) means to turn something, to move part of something in one direction while the other thing is in a differe nt direction.
 “To twist your back” – the back of your body – would mean to move the top of your body, for example, in one direction, to the left, while the rest of yo ur body remains straight.
 That would be to “twist your back.”
 Staci says, “I’m in pain” – I hurt – “my back and shoulders really hurt.
 I think it’s from sitting at  this computer all the time.”
 Staci is sitting at her computer all day and she says it is causing pain in her back.

 Robert says, “What you need is a good massage.”
 A “ massage” (massage) is where someone touches your skin and your muscles in  order to relax you.
 Robert says a massage can “get rid of the knots in your mu scles and get you some pain relief” or give you some pain relief.
 “Knots” (knot s) in this case refer to tight sections in your muscles that are causing you pain,  usually because you’re very tense, you’re very stressed.
 You have a lot of thin gs you are worried about, perhaps.
 That could cause knots in your muscles, pa in that can best be relieved by massaging the knots, by taking your hand or some one else taking their hand and trying to get those out of your muscles by putt ing pressure on them, by rubbing them.
 Your muscles, you probably know, are the parts of your body that help move your bones back and forth.
 “Pain relief” (relief) is a reduction or a lessening in the amount of pain, the amount that so mething hurts you.
 Robert says, “A good massage can get rid of” – meaning can  eliminate – “the knots in your muscles and get you some pain relief.”